DeAndrea G. Benjamin: Federal judicial service

-On August 9, 2022, President Joe Biden announced his intent to nominate Benjamin to serve as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+On August 9, 2022, President Joe Biden announced his intent to nominate Benjamin to serve as a United States circuit judge for the United States Court of Appeals for the Fourth Circuit.
 On September 6, 2022, her nomination was sent to the Senate.
 President Biden nominated Benjamin to the seat vacated by Judge Henry F. Floyd, who assumed senior status on December 31, 2021.
 House Majority Whip Jim Clyburn recommended Benjamin for the vacancy.
 On November 15, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, Republican senators questioned her decisions granting bond and early release of defendants.
-On December 8, 2022, her nomination was reported out of committee by a 13–9 vote.
+On December 8, 2022, her nomination was favorably reported by the committee by a 13–9 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
-On February 2, 2023, her nomination was reported out of committee by a 12–8 vote.
+On February 2, 2023, her nomination was favorably reported by the committee by a 12–8 vote.
+On February 2, 2023, Majority Leader Chuck Schumer filed cloture on her nomination.
 On February 7, 2023, the Senate invoked cloture on her nomination by a 54–43 vote.
 On February 9, 2023, her nomination was confirmed by a 53–44 vote.
 She received her judicial commission on February 21, 2023.
-She became the second African-American woman to serve on the 4th Circuit, and the first African-American woman from South Carolina to serve on that circuit court.
+She became the second African American woman to serve on the Fourth Circuit, and the first African American person from South Carolina to serve on the Fourth Circuit.

 Personal life

 Benjamin married Stephen K. Benjamin in 2002.
-He served as mayor of Columbia from 2010 to 2022.
+He served as mayor of Columbia from 2010 to 2022, and senior advisor to the President and director of the White House Office of Public Engagement in the Biden administration from 2023 to 2025.
 They have two daughters.
 In December 2013, Benjamin's brother Donald Gist Jr. was shot and killed in a parking lot of a Queens Mini-Mart store in Charlotte, North Carolina.